Sharp-rookie/Program-General-Acknowledge/README.md

 I record the general ackonwledge or skill at this repo, and now it contains:

-PlantUML --- sequence diagram
+&emsp;&emsp;PlantUML --- sequence diagram

-Regular expression
+&emsp;&emsp;Regular expression